 status and have department approval.
 The education department helps place art

 education students in student teaching positions.
 The length of a full-time

-internship is one quarter, with students participating during fall, winter, spring or
+internship is one term, with students participating during fall, spring or

-summer quarters.
-Interns spend a maximum of 40 hours per week participating in
+summer semesters.
+Interns spend a maximum of 40 hours per week participating

-Review the Intern and Internships: Work in Progress brochure from the department office.
+Review the Intern and Internships: Work in Progress brochure from the student handbook.

 It contains information about interviews, portfolios, timing and other relevant topics.

 Then, complete and return the “request for an internship” form and/or the